 Probate & Guardianships

 When your assets pass through probate, the transfers are all a matter of public record.
-Additionally, the process can be costly and time consuming.
-Your creditors get first crack at liquidating your assets to settle outstanding debts, and your heirs come second.
+Additionally, the process can be costly and time-consuming.
+Your creditors get the first crack at liquidating your assets to settle outstanding debts, and your heirs come second.
 Your tax liability, privacy, and wishes can be protected by looking into living trusts to distribute valuable assets.
 While some assets, like real estate, cannot avoid public records, there are a number of benefits that trusts provide.

 If you become incapacitated and can no longer take care of your own needs, you can assign a guardian who will see to your needs.
 Typically, this is a spouse or a trusted sibling.
 The guardian has decision-making power over their ward’s day-to-day needs and finances.
 If you don’t name a guardian, another person can petition the court for guardianship.
 The guardian has considerable power over their ward, so this selection must be made carefully.
-For instance, those with severe dementia would be candidates to have a guardian watch over them.
+For instance, those with severe dementia would be candidates to have a guardian watching over them.

-Trust Administration & Types of Trusts?
+Trust Administration & Types of Trusts

 “Trust Administration” generally refers to the process of carrying out the terms of a written trust document.
 If you set up a trust during your lifetime (i.e., a so-called Living Trust), the trust administration process begins as soon as you sign your trust.
 If you set up a trust within your will (i.e., a so-called Testamentary Trust), the trust administration process begins immediately after your death.
 The trustee is responsible for properly administering your trust.